-In today’s fluid workplace getting the job done increasingly means getting another professional to do the bits that you are less good at for you, and that usually requires that you hire a freelancer to create your report or article or blog entry, or write an entire eBook for you.
+In today’s fluid workplace getting the job done increasingly means getting another professional to do the bits that you are less good at for you, and that usually requires that you hire a freelancer to create your article or blog entry, or write an entire eBook for you.

-However, with so many around, choosing a freelancer can become confusing for the client, who has to pick one from a what might be a huge reservoir of talent.
+However, with so many around, choosing a freelancer can become confusing for the client, who has to pick one from what might be a huge reservoir of talent.

 Information is King

 You want to hire a freelancer to complete a specific job for you, and that means that you have to be completely transparent about what you actually want.

 Giving the freelancer the maximum amount of information increases their chances of delivering to your expectations.
 A writer will need to know any keywords you need inserted for SEO, and a designer will need the colours for your logo or a whole stream of information on a new product.